 The results were submitted directly through an on-line system, using a dedicated page in the "Restricted Area" of the EU-RL web site.
 The NRLs received their own user ID and password for the log-in procedure and a step-by-step procedure for the submission of the results.
-After the log-in, they had access to an Entry form to confirm their participation in the study and to a dedicated section for submitting the test results.
-This section also contained a Shipment form with the list of the samples to be analysed and fields to provide information on the arrival date, temperature and quality of the sample, and the possibility to write notes to specify any problem with the sample delivery/packaging.
+After the log in procedure, they had access to a dedicated section for submitting the test results.
+This section also contained a Shipment form with the list of the samples to be analyzed and fields to provide information on the arrival date, temperature and quality of the sample, and the possibility to write notes to specify any problem with the sample delivery/packaging.
 At the end of the study, the participants could print their own individual reports directly from the web site.